Likelihood of Delusion: Ghost Guns and IP in a World Gone Mad

 EFF Defends Anonymity of the Doe Defendants

-Whether Defcad’s individual customers (e.g., Yeezy in tweet pictured above) should be named defendants in this suit is a fair question, but if DIY truly means joint manufacture of a product, does this not imply some shared liability with the commercial provider of the materials?
+Whether Defcad’s individual customers (e.g., Yeezy in the tweet pictured above) should be named defendants in this suit is a fair question, but if DIY truly means joint manufacture of a product, does this not imply some shared liability with the commercial provider of the materials?
 (And with firearms, this raises a number of questions more complicated than trademark infringement.)

 Because the individuals who posted mocking photos at Everytown on social media are anonymous, Everytown asked the court to order these parties unmasked during the discovery phase—a request apparently granted by the district court.
 On this matter alone, the Electronic Frontier Foundation filed a motion asking leave to file an amicus brief in response to “the district court’s failure to meaningfully analyze and consider the First Amendment rights of anonymous online speakers targeted by Plaintiff’s discovery order.”